rzk180/360VR/README.md

 # 360VR

-a small project to create and edite 360 image for VRh headset with just a vocal prompt
+a small project to create and edite 360 image for VRh headset with just a vocal prompt.

 ## Description